iTwin/itwinjs-core/docs/learning/frontend/QuantityFormatting.md

 #### Composite Format

-The composite format below we will provide a unit in meters and produce a formatted string showing feet and inches to a precision of 1/8th inch.
+For the composite format below, we provide a unit in meters and produce a formatted string showing feet and inches to a precision of 1/8th inch.

 ```ts
     const formatData = {